gerryzqx/Web_Security_Week8/README.md

 Vulnerability #2: Session Hijacking
 - GIF Walkthrough:
   ![](Session_Hijacking.gif)
+  - This vulnerability allows any user to change their session id and log in without entering their user credentials.
   - Steps taken:
   1. Log into the Blue page with Chrome or any brower with the URL ``` https://35.184.88.145/blue/public/staff/login.php ```
   2. Go to ``` https://35.184.88.145/blue/public/hacktools/change_session_id.php ``` to obtain the session id.